rmartinho/wheels/README.md

 # Documentation

 Documentation is forthcoming.
-For now the best documentation is the tests and the comments in the code.
+For now the best documentation is the tests (still not fully rewritten) and the comments in the code.

 # Thanks